 Orica Selects Ceridian to Modernise Global HR and Payroll

-Ceridian continues momentum in Australia with global mining and infrastructure solutions provider implementing Dayforce enterprise-wide across 47 countries

-/EIN News/ -- MELBOURNE, Australia, March 20, 2023 (GLOBE NEWSWIRE) -- Ceridian (NYSE: CDAY; TSX: CDAY), a global leader in human capital management (HCM) technology, today announced that Orica Ltd. (ORI:ASX), a leading global mining and infrastructure solutions provider, has chosen Dayforce to engage its workforce, optimise payroll, and help strengthen regulatory compliance.
-Leveraging the Dayforce platform’s single data architecture, Orica will consolidate disparate systems around the world, including managed payroll and workforce management, to deliver a complete cloud HCM experience.
+MELBOURNE, Australia, March 20, 2023 (GLOBE NEWSWIRE) -- Ceridian CDAYCDAY, a global leader in human capital management (HCM) technology, today announced that Orica Ltd. ASX, a leading global mining and infrastructure solutions provider, has chosen Dayforce to engage its workforce, optimise payroll, and help strengthen regulatory compliance.
+Leveraging the Dayforce platform's single data architecture, Orica will consolidate disparate systems around the world, including managed payroll and workforce management, to deliver a complete cloud HCM experience.

 With more than 12,500 employees across 47 countries, Orica was looking for a comprehensive solution to unify its employees after experiencing tremendous organic growth, including global acquisitions.
 Dayforce will support Orica's future growth by providing a single system for timely and accurate payroll and helping maintain compliance across multiple geographies at scale.